Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 }
 ```

-The directive `#pragma acc parallel loop` tells the compiler to parallelise the loop and execute it on the accelerator.
+The full program is in [vector_openacc.c](files/vector/vector_openacc.c).
+The directive `#pragma acc parallel loop`
+tells the compiler to parallelise the loop and execute it on the GPU.
+Each GPU thread performs part of the vector
-Each GPU thread performs part of the vector addition.
-OpenACC takes care of allocating memory on the GPU, transferring
+addition.
+OpenACC also takes care of allocating memory on the GPU and transferring data from the CPU to GPU's memory.
+It
-data from the host (CPU) to the device (GPU), and copying results back to the host when the loop completes.
+also copies the results back to the CPU when the loop is completed.
+In the next section about CUDA, we will see how much
+additional code we need to write to do just this.

 ::::::::::::::::::::::::::::::::::::: callout

-### Memory model and data movement
+## Some other useful directives

+As we've seen,`#pragma acc parallel loop` targets a single loop.
+OpenACC also provides the `#pragma acc kernels`
+directive.
+This directive is meant to be put before a larger region of code, such as a complicated loop.
+The compiler
+then analyses this entire region and automatically determines the best way to convert the code, including any loops it
+finds, into parallel "kernels" of code to run on the GPU.

+The main difference is that `#pragma acc parallel loop` is prescriptive: you are explicitly telling the compiler to
+parallelise that one loop in one specific way.
+In contrast, `#pragma acc kernels` is descriptive: you are telling the
+compiler "here is a block of code to accelerate," giving it freedom to analyse the code and choose the most efficient
+way to run it.

-GPUs use a separate memory space from the CPU.
-OpenACC automatically manages data transfers between host and device
+Additionally, whilst OpenACC automatically manages data transfers between the GPU and CPU, more explicit data management
-memory based on the regions you annotate.
-However, explicit data management is possible using directives such as
-`#pragma acc data`, `copy`, `copyin`, and `copyout` for more control.
-Efficient GPU acceleration often depends on
+is possible using directives such as `#pragma acc data`, `copy`, `copyin`, and `copyout` for more control.
-minimising unnecessary data movement between host and device.

 :::::::::::::::::::::::::::::::::::::::::::::

-To compile an OpenACC program, you must use a compiler that supports it, such as NVIDIA’s HPC compiler (`nvc`), and
+To compile an OpenACC program, we need a compiler that supports it.
+On Iridis X this is either GCC or one from NVIDIA's
+compiler collection.
+With GCC we need to use the `-fopenacc` flag.
+However, when using NVIDIA's C compiler the flag is
-enable GPU offloading with the `-acc` flag, e.g. `nvc -acc vector_acc.c -o vector_acc.exe`.
-Without the flag, the
+instead `-acc`, e.g. `nvc -acc vector_openacc.c`.
+Without the flag, the OpenACC directives are ignored and GPU code is
-OpenACC directives are ignored and GPU code is not generated.
+not generated.

-The following is an example of how you would compile and launch an OpenACC program on Iridis X.
+The following is an example of how you would compile and launch an OpenACC program on Iridis X. It is especially
+important that we remember to request a GPU using the `--gres=gpu:1` directive and select a partition where nodes have
+GPUs.

 ```bash
 #!/bin/bash
 #SBATCH --partition=a100
 #SBATCH --nodes=1
 #SBATCH --ntasks=1